mcdomx/project0/README.md

   - Columns are configured to be mobile-responsive using bootstrap selectors

-- [ ] Stylesheets must use at least one SCSS variable.
+- [X] Stylesheets must use at least one SCSS variable.
+  - Used two color variables for the background and text for the header, footer and nav bar.

 - [ ] Use one example of SCSS nesting

-- [ ] Use SCSS inheritance at least once
+- [X] Use SCSS inheritance at least once
+  - Used shared settings for the header and footer in an inheritable section and included them in the hedaer and footer id's.
+  -

-- [ ] Include a README.md with project writeup including contents of files and other relevant information
+- [X] Include a README.md with project writeup including contents of files and other relevant information